 Address Space Layout Randomization (ASLR) An anti-exploitation feature which loads memory mappings into unpredictable locations.
 ASLR makes it more difficult for an attacker to redirect control to code that they have introduced into the address space of a process.
 Administrator An administrator is responsible for management activities, including setting policies that are applied by the enterprise on the operating system.
 This administrator could be acting remotely through a management server, from which the system receives configuration policies.
 An administrator can enforce settings on the system which cannot be overridden by non-administrator users.
 Application (app) Software that runs on a platform and performs tasks on behalf of the user or owner of the platform, as well as its supporting documentation.
 Application Programming Interface (API) A specification of routines, data structures, object classes, and variables that allows an application to make use of services provided by another software component, such as a library.
 APIs are often provided for a set of libraries included with the platform.
 Common Criteria (CC) Common Criteria for Information Technology Security Evaluation.
 Common Evaluation Methodology (CEM) Common Evaluation Methodology for Information Technology Security Evaluation.
 Credential Data that establishes the identity of a user, e.g. a cryptographic key or password.
 Critical Security Parameters (CSP) Information that is either user or system defined and is used to operate a cryptographic module in processing encryption functions including cryptographic keys and authentication data, such as passwords, the disclosure or modification of which can compromise the security of a cryptographic module or the security of the information protected by the module.
-Security Parameters module in processing encryption functions including cryptographic keys and authentication data, such as passwords, the disclosure or modification of which can compromise the security of a cryptographic module or the security of the information protected by the Security Parameters (CSP) Data At Rest (DAR) module in processing encryption functions including cryptographic keys and authentication data, such as passwords, the disclosure or modification of which can compromise the security of a cryptographic module or the security of the information protected by the module.
-Security Parameters (CSP) Data At Rest (DAR) Protection Data Execution Prevention module in processing encryption functions including cryptographic keys and authentication data, such as passwords, the disclosure or modification of which can compromise the security of a cryptographic module or the security of the information protected by the module.
-Countermeasures that prevent attackers, even those with physical access, from extracting data from non-volatile storage.
+Data At Rest (DAR) Protection Countermeasures that prevent attackers, even those with physical access, from extracting data from non-volatile storage.
 Common techniques include data encryption and wiping.
-An anti-exploitation feature of modern operating systems executing on modern computer hardware, which enforces a non-execute permission on pages of memory.
-DEP prevents pages of memory from containing both data and instructions, which makes it more difficult Security Parameters (CSP) Data At Rest (DAR) Protection Data Execution Prevention (DEP) module in processing encryption functions including cryptographic keys and authentication data, such as passwords, the disclosure or modification of which can compromise the security of a cryptographic module or the security of the information protected by the module.
-Countermeasures that prevent attackers, even those with physical access, from extracting data from non-volatile storage.
-Common techniques include data encryption and wiping.
-An anti-exploitation feature of modern operating systems executing on modern computer hardware, which enforces a non-execute permission on pages of memory.
+Data Execution Prevention (DEP) An anti-exploitation feature of modern operating systems executing on modern computer hardware, which enforces a non-execute permission on pages of memory.
 DEP prevents pages of memory from containing both data and instructions, which makes it more difficult for an attacker to introduce and execute code.
-An entity that writes OS software.
-For the purposes of this document, vendors and
+Developer An entity that writes OS software.
+For the purposes of this document, vendors and developers are the same.
+Extended Package (EP) An implementation-independent set of security requirements for a specific subset of products described.